 Rain, frosted gray leaves on the yellow grass,

-Out back, a cold barn full of old things put up there by people long dead, and beyond the river, up on the mountain, a graveyard
+Out back, a cold barn full of old things put up there by people long dead, and beyond that is the river, while up on the mountain there is a graveyard

 Where these same long dead and the newly dead are still resting.